betaglot/betaglot/docs/dev/Graphic/BetaGraphic.md

 ## DevNotes

 - ScaleBar
-- Have a BetaGraphic of your piece with recommended ViaCurve ViaPath.
+- Have a Betagramic of your piece with recommended ViaCurve ViaPath.
 - Arrow of Attention is Violet
 - AttentionLoop
     - Eco, then Neuro, then Moto, then Via, then back to Eco.